Cale Makar Game Preview: Avalanche vs. Kraken

 Makar Stats vs. the Kraken

-- On defense, the Kraken are allowing 44 total goals (3.4 per game) which ranks 25th in the NHL.
+- The Kraken have conceded 51 goals in total (3.4 per game), which ranks 25th in the NHL in goals allowed.

 |2023-2024 Season